-The interest has always been there – as a young model, editor and now as a designer – my life has always been intertwined with the industry.
+When did you first become interested in fashion?The interest has always been there – as a young model, editor and now as a designer – my life has always been intertwined with the industry.
 It’s the ultimate form of expression – a way to show the world who you are or want to be.
 I love how clothing plays a critical role in how people feel and act.

-Contrary to popular opinion – Copenhagen is full of colour.
+Where did your love of colour and print come from?Contrary to popular opinion – Copenhagen is full of colour.
 I am constantly inspired by the design of the city, it’s palette and the summer light.
 I’m drawn to exploring these elements and embedding my work with bold cultural references that seem in contrast to the subdued palette often associated with Denmark and by extension with Scandinavia.
 Colour lifts your mood and changes your expression – it’s fun and bold.

-CSM taught me to have an open mind - we were exposed to such a high calibre of talent that my experience helped me to form a higher understanding of my personal direction and vision.
+Can you tell us about your time at Central Saint Martins – what were your key takeaways from your time there?CSM taught me to have an open mind - we were exposed to such a high calibre of talent that my experience helped me to form a higher understanding of my personal direction and vision.
 It was an amazing experience to leave Denmark and find myself challenged in a way that wouldn’t have necessarily been possible if I had stayed in Copenhagen.

-Definitely – it’s hard not be influenced by London.
+Did moving to London have an impact on your aesthetic?Definitely – it’s hard not be influenced by London.
 The city is a confluence of eras – an incredible place where history meets modernity and contemporary trends actually come to life.
 Studying, living and working in such incredible city will always hold influence to my work.
 It gave me a new perspective to design with.

 Stine Goya is a contrast to the Danish “Law of Jante” – which stands for the idea that you shouldn’t stand out from the crowd.
 I am proud that my collections are bold and empower women to express themselves.